0xM4hm0ud/CTF-Writeups/ictf/round_21/date3/README.md

 payload += p64(elf.plt['puts'])
 ```

-So with those 2 leaks we got find this libc on https://libc.rip/:
+So with those 2 leaks we find this libc on https://libc.rip/:

 ![img](images/libc.jpg)